 1. Shampoo bars

-Lush has been selling these for years.
+Lush has been selling plastic free bathroom products such as shampoo bars for years.
 I am currently using Lush’s Seanik shampoo bar, which smells lovely, gives plenty of lather and leaves my (slightly oily) hair clean and soft.
 There are plenty of other shops selling them too and you may also find shampoo bars on your local craft markets and Etsy, handmade by soap making fans.
 Or why not have a go at making them yourself?.
 Shampoo bars are basically are soap bars, with natural ingredients good for cleaning hair.
 Rub them on your wet hair in the shower and wash your hair as normal.
 It is handy to buy a metal tin with it to keep the shampoo bar clean and intact and make it easier to take with you to the gym or trips away.
 And not just shampoo comes in bars, conditioner is available too, as is of course normal soap.
 Nothing needs to come home in a plastic bottle no more.
 Let’s go back to the bar!

 2. Bamboo tooth brushes